Artificial selection of communities drives the emergence of structured interactions: Model and Methods

 with:

-where $\eta(\tau)$ is a Gaussian random matrix of expected value $0$, variance $1$ and symmetric correlation $\gamma$.
-Therefore, the interaction matrices at two successive generations have the same probability distribution.
-In the absence of selection, thus, community function will evolve by \emph{neutral drift}.
+where $\eta$ is \markasnew{a realisation -- different for every $\tau$ and each community -- of} a Gaussian random matrix of expected value $0$, variance $1$ and symmetric correlation $\gamma$.
+Therefore, \markasnew{when averaging over all possible communities of generation $\tau+1$ (thus, over $\eta$), the interaction matrices have the same summary statistics.
+Mutations therefore don't introduce any bias in between-community variation of interaction matrices, so that interactions get reshaped along an evolutionary trajectory only by the action of community-level selection.}